St0wy/old-blog/src/content/blog/raytracing-optimizations.md

 Up until now, the program used a homemade vector type.
 This can work, and did until now, but I wasn't using all of the tool possible to make it as fast as possible.
 One of these are [SIMD](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data).
-Although a vector 3 doesn't quite fit in an SSX register, if you add padding it does, and it's possible to then use the SIMD instructions for additions, mutliplicatiosn etc.
+Although a vector 3 doesn't quite fit in an SSE register, if you add padding it does.
+It's possible to then use the SIMD instructions for additions, mutliplicatiosn etc.

 ### Implementation